LukeAFullard/SIVO_dev/examples/mysite/title_page/subpage/water/issues/md/ecoli.md

 *   Discharges from local wastewater and stormwater systems.
 *   Poorly managed on-site wastewater systems.

-For further information, you may like to check out the [LAWA Factsheet](https://www.lawa.org.nz/learn/factsheets/faecal-indicators) on faecal indicator bacteria.
+For further information, you may like to check out this [LAWA Factsheet](https://www.lawa.org.nz/learn/factsheets/faecal-indicators) on faecal indicator bacteria.